 - You can also work on the kernel assignments by yourself.
 It's do-able if you are a good programmer who knows C well and are good at debugging.

 Otherwise, you need to get good at programming and debugging as quickly as possible!

 - Even though you are on the wait list and there is no guarantee that you will get in,

 if you intend to take this class, you are expected to keep up with every lecture and

 submit all assignments on time (i.e., same deadlines as students who are already registered).

 So, even if you get registered after warmup #1 deadline, you will still be expected to turn in

-warmup #1 by the end of Tuesday of the 3rd week of classes!
+warmup #1 by the end of Tuesday of the 3rd week of the summer session!
 For all the assignment submission dates,

 please see the bottom of this web page.